Multiplicity dependence of charged-particle intra-jet properties in pp collisions at $\sqrt{s}$ = 13 TeV: Results

-Figure~\ref{FKsiUESubFinalAllPt_AllR_MBandHM} shows the jet fragmentation function $\xi^{\rm ch}$ for jet $R$ = 0.2 (left), 0.3 (middle), and 0.4 (right) within the jet-\pt intervals 10--20, 20--30, 30--40, 40--60, and 60--80\,GeV/$c$ for both MB (top) and HM (bottom) events.
+Figure~\ref{FKsiUESubFinalAllPt_AllR_MBandHM} shows the distributions of jet fragmentation function variable $\xi^{\rm ch}$ for jet $R$ = 0.2 (left), 0.3 (middle), and 0.4 (right) within the jet-\pt intervals 10--20, 20--30, 30--40, 40--60, and 60--80\,GeV/$c$ for both MB (top) and HM (bottom) events.
 The solid markers represent the corrected results in different jet-\pt intervals and the shaded bands are the corresponding systematic uncertainties.
 The statistical uncertainties are represented by vertical error bars (mostly smaller than the marker size).
+The $\xi^{\rm ch}$ distributions highlight the low- $z^{\rm ch}$ trends in great detail.
 Jet-\pt independent $\xi^{\rm ch}$ distributions are observed for $\xi^{\rm ch} <$ 2 and jet $R$ = 0.4 in both MB and HM events, while the $\xi^{\rm ch}$ distributions are found to depend on jet \pt for jet $R$ = 0.2 and 0.3.
 These observations are complementary to those observed in $z^{\rm ch}$ distributions.
-In addition, a pronounced peak structure, commonly known as a ``hump-backed plateau'' is observed, resulting from the suppression of low-\pt particle production predicted by QCD coherence~\cite{QCDcoherence1, QCDcoherence2}.
+In addition, a pronounced peak structure, commonly known as a ``hump-backed plateau'' is observed, resulting from the suppression of low-\pt particle production predicted by QCD coherence~\cite{QCDcoherence3, QCDcoherence4, QCDcoherence1, QCDcoherence2, QCDcoherence5, QCDcoherence6}.
 With increasing jet \pt and rising jet $R$, the area of the $\xi^{\rm ch}$ distributions increases, complementing the results obtained from $\langle N_{\rm ch}\rangle$, indicating an increase of charged-particle multiplicity in jets with increasing jet \pt.
-These results show similar trends as the previous ALICE measurement in pp collisions at \s = 7 TeV~\cite{ALICExsec1}.
+These results show similar trends as the previous ALICE measurement in pp collisions at \s = 7~TeV~\cite{ALICExsec1}.